mkamran093/OIBSIP/README.md

-#This repo is obsolete.
+#This repo is out dated.
 These Task are available in other repositories